lewleegz/notesearch_alpha/README.md

 ## Support

-For support, bug reports, or feature requests:
-- Create an issue in this repository
+For support, bug reports, or feature requests create an issue in this repository.
-- Email: contact@notesearch.com

 ---